 of the Tur cult, or even to new religions and religious impulses.

-Ethnically, the O-Kar, the First Born, the Therns and even relict populations
+Ethnically, the O-Kar, the First Born, the Therns and

-of Barsoomian life.
+with the mainstreams of Barsoomian life.
 Therns have left Valley

 Dor and now wander freely around Barsoom.
 The past suggested

 that the ethnic makeup of Barsoom was fairly uniform.
 Now,

-in John Carter's era, there is an increasingly more diverse ethnic background, there's more likelihood
+in John Carter's era, there is an increasingly more diverse ethnic background,

-the breakdown in Barsoomian's splendid isolations
+areas.
+And the breakdown in Barsoomian's splendid isolations

 suggest that we may discover that even Barsoom's red race was not so uniform

-There are downsides of course, the empire of Jahar pretty much lies
+There are downsides of course, the empire of Jahar pretty

-be other areas of Barsoom equally devastated by wars and conflict.
+There may be other areas of Barsoom equally devastated by wars and conflict.

 The economies of the Therns and First Born were completely destroyed as